vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 ### Installation

 1. Select and download the RPM package according to your needs.
 It is recommended to select the latest version.
-Common links are as follows:

   !!! enterpriseonly